 The internal model assumes that the bank calculates VaR for asset return risk, interest rate risk, exchange risk, and commodity price risk.
 Total VaR is the sum of the four VaR.
 This approach is also very conservative because it does not permit diversification between blocks of risks.
-In Canada, the new form of regulation of market risk took effect in January 1998.
-It is monitored by the Superintendent of Financial Institutions in Ottawa.
+In many countries, the new form of regulation of market risk took effect in January 1998.